lowik/superagent-nock/README.md

 # superagent-nock
-Very simple mock of superagent http requests for testing purpose (from Node.js or the browser) Inspired by superagent-mocker, superagent-mock and nock
+Very simple mock of superagent http requests for testing purpose (from Node.js or the browser).
+Inspired by superagent-mocker, superagent-mock and nock.

-Used for testing React components with Redux and Observable
+Used for testing React components with Redux and Observable.

 # Usage